 We solve the issue by splitting the messages with inconsistent priority assignments into a number of new periodic messages with different priorities.
 The new message instances comprise all instances of the original set of messages.
 As a major concern is the number of priorities that may increase, we use ILP to find the priorities and the splits that yield the lowest number of messages that satisfy the inequalities, and implicitly the lowest number of priority levels.
-A description of the ILP problem formulation that can be easily adapted to CAN scheduling can be found in [17].
+A full description of the ILP problem formulation that we have adapted to CAN scheduling can be found in [10].

-A major difference in CAN scheduling compared to task scheduling on processors is that frames are re-transmitted as soon they are identified as erroneous, rather than after the transmission of the whole message.
+A major difference in CAN scheduling compared to task scheduling on processors, is that frames are re-transmitted as soon they are identified as erroneous, rather than after the transmission of the whole message.
 Hence, a message consisting of N primary frames and R re-transmitted frames may need to be transited at a priority level p the first N frames, and at a priority p' for the rest R frames.
 However, ILP will make sure that, if possible, p = p'.

-The final set of messages feasibly scheduled on CAN is presented in Figure 6.
+The final set of messages feasibly scheduled on CAN is presented in Figure 5.
 A1 has the highest priority and A2 the lowest.
-In Figure 6 maximum number of re-transmissions are performed upon transmission errors.
-In this case, A2 will be shed by the scheduler due to the system overload.
+In Figure 5 maximum number of re-transmissions are performed upon transmission errors.
+In this case, due to the overload, A2 will be either shed by the scheduler or only partially transmitted, i.e, 2 out of 3 frames, if the message validity is still acceptable.

-Figure 6.
+Figure 5.
 FT feasible message set